monktastic/no-more-contempt/scratch/endless-summary.md

 It is only possible to be unkind to another being by hiding something from ourselves.
 The very deepest part of us knows that we are all intimately connected, and that what we do to anyone ultimately happens to everyone.
 In fact, in a profound and astonishing sense, we _are_ everyone and everything — but we convincingly pretend not to know this.
 It is as though the deepest aspect of our mind is already enlightened, but we studiously avoid consciously recognizing it so that we can play out the game of being unenlightened.

-This is the secret origin of all the evil there ever was — and it is also the trick that enables us to be unkind to "evil people."
-Part of them knows that what they are doing is wrong, but this knowledge is carefully shielded from conscious self-reflection.
-All they hear are their own clever justifications.
-It is a kind of self-deception, and hating them for it just makes it worse.
-We are pretending to be fundamentally superior to them — and consciously, we probably even believe this.
-But this is ultimately self-deception — and they can subconsciously sense it, which makes them perceive us as evil for precisely the same reason we see them that way.
-This lets them feel _more_ justified in their misbehavior — which in turn convinces us that we were right about them, causing _us_ to ratchet up our contempt.

 In other words, we treat our enemies with contempt not _despite_ the fact that it makes them dig in their heels, but _because_ of it.
 It feels good to have people to mock and shame.
 It's not that mockery and shaming are _intrinsically_ wrong; it's that we make sure to perform them in a way that triggers people's defense mechanisms, but allow us to feel like we were only trying to help either them or the world.
 This enables us to hide the darkness within our own minds by keeping our fingers continually pointed outwards.
 You have _no idea_ how much cruel and self-serving behavior you can justify when you have a righteous excuse for it.
 But you will not recognize that you are doing this until it is too late.
 The belief that you could never slide down this slippery slope is precisely what makes you slide down it.

 This is the secret trick behind evil.
 By hiding itself carefully from our own minds while displaying itself conspicuously to others, it convinces each of us that unkindness towards certain people is not just okay, but positively righteous.
 It prevents us from seeing that we are trapped in precisely the same dark pattern that they are — and that by acting out that pattern on them, we are secretly amplifying it _in_ them.
 We are all doing this to each other, and therefore to ourselves.

-The darkness in all of our minds is secretly working together, behaving like a single distributed malevolent entity.
-Some call it the Devil, and others know it as the evil global conspiracy.
-It is the _primordial_ evil conspiracy; the one to which all the rest ultimately filter up, and to which they owe their existence.
-Make no mistake: evil conspiracies really do exist, but every one of us is doing something to keep them alive while convincing that we are valiantly fighting them.
-That is the secret purpose of our contempt.
-The more we uncover the darkness in our own minds, the more clearly we see this.

 It _is_ your responsibility to fight evil, but not in the way you've probably been taught, because it is our collective darkness that has been teaching us, through revenge fantasy films like The Equalizer and YouTube videos of "Karens getting owned."
 If you really want to fight evil, the first thing you must do is to root out the self-deception in your own mind.
 This is the only way to guarantee that what you call "fighting evil" isn't just a secret excuse to further your own dark hidden agendas — agendas that are hidden even from yourself.